michaelengel/gorv/README.md

 - 2019-10-22 Fixed memory access bugs, lb/lh sign extension of loaded data Don't load ELF sections with offset = 0

+- 2019-11-20 gorv now passes 43 of the 55 tests of the riscv-compliance test suite (lots of bugs fixed) and implements the command line parameters as used by the test suite for the spike simulator.

+             The remaining failed tests are due to several non-implemented
+             features:

+             - CSRxxx and ECALL/EBREAK not yet implemented
+             - SRAI/SRLI not yet implemented
+             - Tests I-MISALIGN_JMP-01 and I-MISALIGN_LDST-01 fail
+               since exception handling/traps are not yet implemented

+             The current version is fixed to executing ELF binaries at 0x8000_0000 in order to work with the compliance test suite.
+             Yes, this is a horrible hack :-).